Helpmonks/docs/docs/api/models/conversation.md

     }],
     'has_attachments' : Boolean, // default: false,
     'sender_timezone_offset' : String,
-    'company_id' : ObjectId
+    'company_id' : ObjectId,
+    'communication_with' : [
+        ObjectId
+    ]
 }
 ```

 ## Note

-The emails.from must either contain a "user_id" or a "company_user_id" value.
+The "emails.from" must either contain a "user_id" or a "company_user_id" value.

+The "communication_with" field can only contain valid company_user id's.
+It's being used to show with whom you have the conversation with in the Helpmonks app.